“When Spring comes, forsythias bloom first.

 Louis will give one single orange rose to his first love once he finds her, as he says in episode 8 of Shopping King Louis (2016). — Marion KDL

-Apparently, the meanings for the pink colored rose diverge in K-Dramaland.
+Apparently, the meanings for the pink rose vary in K-Dramaland.
 According to Shopping King Louis (2016) it means ‘Happiness’ as he states in episode 8.
 In final episode 16 of My First First Love (2019), however, Yoon Tae-oh (Ji Soo) tells Han Song-yi (Jung Chae-yeon) that the rose “stands for lovers”.